zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 534.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will help you improve your English faster.
+Go there to download a Learning Guide for this episode that will help you improve your English faster.
 You can download a Learning Guide by becoming a Learning Guide member, and help support this podcast as well.

 This episode is called “Types of Guns and Weapons,” somewh at of an unusual topic for us.
 It’s going to be a dialogue between Bo bbie, who is a woman in this dialogue, and Emmanuel.
 Let’s get started.